The world needs people who have come alive.

 “Don’t ask yourself what the world needs.
 Ask yourself what makes you come alive and go do that, because what the world needs is people who have come alive.”
 John Eldredge

 The world feels really busy right now.
 And also, very broken.
-There is so much to juggle: career, kids, friends, holidays, hobbies, obligations.
 There is so much on the news, in our “feeds,” tweets and posts, and yes, even blogs.

 With the steady rush of information (and bad news), sometimes it seems we don’t take a moment to think or to feel.
 It’s almost an epidemic: disconnection.
 Disconnection is ultimately what brought me to yoga and what brought me to Sea Change.